ebi-uniprot/uniprot-manual/help/proteome_terminology.md

 A proteome is the set of proteins thought to be expressed by an organism.

 ## Protein count
+Number of protein sequences associated with a proteome.

+## Number of entries
-Number of protein entries associated with a proteome: UniProtKB entries for regular proteomes or UniParc entries for redundant proteomes.
-There are more information about the redundant proteomes in [Reducing proteome redundancy](https://www.uniprot.org/help/taxonomic_lineage).
+Number of UniProtKB entries for regular proteomes or UniParc entries for redundant proteomes.
+Generally, the protein count can be equal to the number of entries.
+However, redundant protein sequences are merged into a single UniProtKB entry, which explains the difference in numbers.
+There are more information about the redundant proteomes in [Reducing proteome redundancy](https://www.uniprot.org/help/proteome_redundancy).

 ## Gene count
 This is the total number of unique genes found in the proteome set, algorithmically computed.
 For each gene, a single representative protein sequence is chosen from the proteome.
 Where possible, reviewed (Swiss-Prot) protein sequences are chosen as the representatives.